 The aim of modern dental medicine is to retain your teeth into old age.
+Thereby prophylaxis plays an important role.
 Good oral hygiene and healthy nutrition are an important prerequisite for combating illnesses such as caries and periodontitis (gingivitis).
 But this will not be possible without your help.
-The following points should therefore be observed:
+The following points should therefore be observed.

 You can use this text for your website and brochures:

 Dental care and oral hygiene

 - Clean your teeth at least twice a day for three minutes.